vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

-whom the 13th-century Yādava inscription called ‘Smoke Eye’, Dh¯umrāks.a, and who, in that inscription, was identified with the ś¯udra Samb¯uka of the ´ Rāmāyaṇa.
-A feature that these two have in common, Kālidāsa’s yaks.a and the deity Dh¯umrāks.a/Samb¯uka, is that both were punished for a transgression ´ of the law (dharma).
+whom the 13th-century Yādava inscription called ‘Smoke Eye’, Dhūmrāks.a, and who, in that inscription, was identified with the śūdra Sambūka of the ´ Rāmāyaṇa.
+A feature that these two have in common, Kālidāsa’s yaks.a and the deity Dhūmrāks.a/Sambūka, is that both were punished for a transgression ´ of the law (dharma).
 However, what the poet knew very well, and what seems to have a special relevance in our age of virtual reality, was that ‘substitutes’ can never replace the real thing.
 This he expressed beautifully in a verse that the Yaks.a gave to the Cloud to convey to his beloved:

 Whenever I draw your picture on a rock in natural colours and wish to throw myself at your feet, you who are wounded by love, time and again my eyes become misted with a flood of tears: cruel fate prevents our meeting even there.
 30

-30 Meghad¯uta 102:
+30 Meghadūta 102:

 tvām ālikhya praṇayakupitām. dhāturāgaih. śilāyām,